top of page

 LODGE HISTORY

-Washington Lodge No. 20 was a testament to courage and optimism, arriving as Sacramento's fourth lodge during a time that was not propitious.
-Its sister lodges were in dire straits: Tehama and Jennings were crippled by a massive debt from caring for the sick and destitute, while Sutter had been destroyed by fire.
+Washington Lodge No. 20 stands as a testament to courage and optimism, established as Sacramento’s fourth lodge during a time of profound hardship.
+Its sister lodges faced severe challenges: Tehama and Jennings were burdened by overwhelming debt incurred while caring for the sick and destitute, and Sutter Lodge had been destroyed by fire.

-Despite this climate of crisis, 20 Master Masons, led by Jesse M. Morrill, met on February 19, 1852, to organize a new lodge.
-They signed a petition for a dispensation, which was recommended by Tehama Lodge and granted just two days later by Deputy Grand Master B. D. Hyam.
+Despite these trials, twenty Master Masons, led by Jesse M. Morrill, met on February 19, 1852, with the determination to form a new lodge.
+They submitted a petition for dispensation, recommended by Tehama Lodge and approved just two days later by Deputy Grand Master B. D. Hyam.

-Charles Duncombe was Master; Jesse M. Morrill, Senior Warden; and Jeb L. Thompson, Junior Warden.
+The lodge’s first officers under dispensation were Charles Duncombe as Master, Jesse M. Morrill as Senior Warden, and Jeb L. Thompson as Junior Warden.

 THE GOLD RUSH AND FREEMASONRY IN SACRAMENTO